csprag/reference/reference/static/commands/editors/vim.md

 ---

-# Why Vim? (novice viewpoint)
+# Why Vim?
+Vim is simple, fast and light-weight editor designed to be used from a command-line interface.
+As such, it can significantly enhance efficiency when programming.
+--> ssh through terminal, vim is usually available, other editors require GUI Users switching to Vim from a modern editor (such as sublime or atom) often find that they need to learn a completely new paradigm for navigating and editing text files.
+Vim offers a variety of built-in commands and keyboard shortcuts.
+Furthermore, users can create their own key-bindings and mappings.
-Vim is designed to be used from a command-line interface --> very efficient, easy to open, navigate to, commands and keyboard shortucts, vim is fast --> ssh through terminal, vim is usually available, other editors require GUI Vim is very customizable with plugins, can do anything other editors can do Open sourced and actively updated
+Vim is very customizable with plugins, can do anything other editors can do Open sourced and actively updated
-Navigating vim text editor vs. something more modern is a different paradigm / way of coding --> way of navigating files that is different than modern editors

 ## Insert Mode
+Insert mode is for editing files.
+Users can only edit a file while in insert mode.
+To enter insert mode while in Vim, hit 'i' on the keyboard.
 ## Normal Mode
+Normal mode is for navigating files and entering special commands.
+To enter normal mode while in Vim, hit 'Esc' on the keyboard.

 ## Plugins
+Vim plugins allow users to customize their editors with special features.
 #### FZF (Fuzzy Finder)
 #### NerdTree
 #### Ctags